 Shandiin Yazzie Woodward: Our team is small, but the majority of our team members come from marginalized groups.
 We intend to continue to grow and support this diversity within our team through which we choose to hire and work with the growth of the studio.

 We also champion the types of games we create by creating safe and inviting would that feature diverse characters with positive portrayal.
 For example, there is a character named Chives in our game who uses a wheelchair, our team took great care in how we described it by hiring a representation and accessibility consultant to advise us.

 Our team members are also active members in their local game development communities; help support others, create safe speces and share opportunities.
 Personally, I volunteer and help manage the Albuquerque Game Developers Guild and make myself available to help and mentor other marginalized members.

 CGMagazine: WINGS Interactive “invests in indie games by teams in which women and marginalized genre developers occupy key positions”, how did you come to work with them on City button?

 CGMagazine: Do you have any plans for Subliminal and the afterlife?
-City button?
+Button City?

-Shandiin Yazzie Woodward: After City button we want to start production on another game!
-We haven’t figured out what we’re going to do next, but City button taught us a lot about our values and skills as developers.
-Hopefully we can come up with something as charming as fans of City button will benefit in the future.
+Shandiin Yazzie Woodward: After Button Citywe want to start production on another game!
+We haven’t figured out what we’re going to do next, but Button City taught us a lot about our values and skills as developers.
+Hopefully we can come up with something as charming as fans of Button City will benefit in the future.

 CGMagazine: Finally, tell us your favorite aspect of the game, just for fun!